Don’t Wait for a Field Trip to Explore the Michigan State Capitol Building

 1. Parking: We now have credit card meters along Washington square.
 Finding parking there will ensure you don’t go over your meter and gives a nice walk through Lansing’s Downtown strip.
-Also, parking structures are located on Capital Avenue between Shiawassee and Ionia, and Washington Ave and Kalamazoo.
-Both of these structures are a nice walking distance to the capitol.
+Also, parking structures are located on Capitol Ave between Shiawassee and Ionia, and Washington Ave and Kalamazoo.
+Both of these structures are a nice walking distance to the Capitol.

 Parking Structure on Capitol Ave

-3. Bring a Snack or Lunch: If you’re taking the 5th version of tours you’ll need to pack accordingly.
+3. Bring a Snack or Lunch: If you’re taking the fifth version of tours, you’ll need to pack accordingly.
 There are many restaurants around the area but if you’re engulfed in your tour(s), you’ll want some reinforcements.

 Great Reasons to Take Your Kids to the Michigan State Capitol Building